 Results 1–10 of 21 for "Review"X related to "Virtual reality research a star..."
-Refine Your Search Refine Your Search TopicTherapy (5)Children (3)Sexuality (2)Bullying (1)Death & dying (1) 7 more... [+] Hypnosis (1)Parenting (1)Sexual abuse (1)Sport & exercise (1)Teens (1)Trauma (1)Violence (1)Hide detailsDocument TypeReviewXYear2013 (1)2012 (3)2011 (7)Author/ContributorAhbel-Rappe, Karin (1)Ainslie, Ricardo (1)Corn, Andrea S. (1)Devinney, Helen (1)Hall, Jane (1) 18 more... [+] Hollwitz, John (1)Kalish, Beth (1)Karen, Maroda (1)LaMothe, Ryan (1)MacGillivray, William A. (1)Masling, Joseph (1)Newman, Marilyn (1)Novie, Gregory (1)Pharis, Mary E. (1)Rabate, Jean-Michel (1)Reynaga-Abiko, Geneva (1)Rothschild, Louis (1)Ruth, Richard (1)Strenger, Carlo (1)Tasso, Anthony F. (1)Tejirian, Edward J. (1)Tessman, Lora Heims (1)Winn, Martin (1)Hide details Results 1–10 of 21 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Everything I Know About Business I Learned From the Grateful Dead (Book Review)Barry Barnes’ Everything I know about business I learned from the Grateful Dead is designed to catch the attention of anyone browsing the business shelves of the local or virtual bookstore.Review 2.Predatory Priests, Silenced Victims (Book Review)This remains a worthwhile compilation on an important and difficult subject and would be worth reading by any therapist working with a victim of clerical abuse or who might contemplate doing so.Review 3.The Mamas and the Papas (Book Review)The differences between D. W. Winnicott and Jacques Lacan are critically evaluated, with an eye toward constructing a more effective psychoanalytic practice that takes both relational and structural-linguistic aspects of subjectivity into account.Review 5.Advanced Hypnotherapy: Hypnodynamic Techniques (Book Review)Anthony Tasso's review of John Watkins' and Arreed Barabasz's book.
+Refine Your Search Refine Your Search TopicTherapy (4)Bullying (1)Children (1)Hypnosis (1)Lesbian, gay, bisexual, transgender (1) 6 more... [+] Pain (1)Sex (1)Sport & exercise (1)Teens (1)Trauma (1)Violence (1)Hide detailsDocument TypeReviewXYear2013 (1)2012 (3)2011 (4)Author/ContributorRothschild, Louis (2)Ahbel-Rappe, Karin (1)Ainslie, Ricardo (1)Corn, Andrea S. (1)Devinney, Helen (1) 14 more... [+] Hall, Jane (1)Harris, Judith (1)Hollwitz, John (1)Karen, Maroda (1)LaMothe, Ryan (1)MacGillivray, William A. (1)Masling, Joseph (1)Newman, Marilyn (1)Novie, Gregory (1)Rabate, Jean-Michel (1)Reynaga-Abiko, Geneva (1)Ruth, Richard (1)Tasso, Anthony F. (1)Winn, Martin (1)Hide details Results 1–10 of 21 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Everything I Know About Business I Learned From the Grateful Dead (Book Review)Barry Barnes’ Everything I know about business I learned from the Grateful Dead is designed to catch the attention of anyone browsing the business shelves of the local or virtual bookstore.Review 2.Lacan, envers et contre tout (Book Review)The reviewer weighs the historic significance and relevancy of Lacan’s teaching.Review (January 2012)3.Radical Hope: Ethics in Face of Cultural Devastation (Book Review)Concepts such as neuroses, psychopathology and transference provide therapists with language that signifies the reality of vulnerability and resiliency in human life.Review 4.The Mamas and the Papas (Book Review)The differences between D. W. Winnicott and Jacques Lacan are critically evaluated, with an eye toward constructing a more effective psychoanalytic practice that takes both relational and structural-linguistic aspects of subjectivity into account.Review 5.Advanced Hypnotherapy: Hypnodynamic Techniques (Book Review)Anthony Tasso's review of John Watkins' and Arreed Barabasz's book.
 The book demonstrates the continuing strength of the relationship between hypnosis and psychoanalysis.Review 6.Sports Heroes, Fallen Idols: How Star Athletes Pursue Self-Destructive Paths and Jeopardize their Careers (Book Review)Andrea Corn's review of Stanley Teitelbaum's book.
-Corn describes Teitelbaum's work as a well-documented book that reveals a disturbing, unflattering, and at times unnerving account of self-absorbed, flamboyant sport stars, who like fireworks, are thrilling to watch before exploding before our eyes.Review 7.The Dream After A Century: Symposium 2000 on Dreams (Book Review)This book attempts to analyze issues such as what has happened to dream analysis in contemporary clinical work, what has changed and what has remained, and is it still considered the "royal road" to understanding the unconscious mind?Review 8.Coasting in the Countertransference: Conflicts of Self Interest Between Analyst and Patient (Book Review)Irwin Hirsch has written a highly readable and courageous exploration of the conflicts of self-interest between analyst and patient.
-This review includes an interview with the author.Review 9.Lacan, envers et contre tout (Book Review)The reviewer weighs the historic significance and relevancy of Lacan’s teaching.
-Review (January 2012)10.Psychoanalysis, Class and Politics (Book Review)In the early 1970’s a short paperback titled The Radical Therapist (Agel, 1971) made the rounds among anti-Vietnam War activists and others of a left-leaning political persuasion who shared an interest in psychology and psychotherapy.Review Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 27 for "Review"X related to "Virtual reality research a star..."
+Corn describes Teitelbaum's work as a well-documented book that reveals a disturbing, unflattering, and at times unnerving account of self-absorbed, flamboyant sport stars, who like fireworks, are thrilling to watch before exploding before our eyes.Review 7.Coasting in the Countertransference: Conflicts of Self Interest Between Analyst and Patient (Book Review)Irwin Hirsch has written a highly readable and courageous exploration of the conflicts of self-interest between analyst and patient.
+This review includes an interview with the author.Review 8.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
+Contrary to the original belief that after childhood the brain begins a long process of decline, he shows us that our brains have the remarkable power to grow, change, overcome disabilities, learn, recover, and alter the very culture that has the potential to deeply affect human nature.
+Review (January 2011)9.Psychoanalysis, Class and Politics (Book Review)In the early 1970’s a short paperback titled The Radical Therapist (Agel, 1971) made the rounds among anti-Vietnam War activists and others of a left-leaning political persuasion who shared an interest in psychology and psychotherapy.Review 10.From Classical to Contemporary Psychoanalysis: A Critique and Integration (Book Review)William A. MacGillivray reviews the book "From Classical to Contemporary Psychoanalysis: A Critique and Integration" by Morris N. Eagle.Review (January 2011) Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 21 for "Review"X related to "Virtual reality research a star..."